michel1991/ocp-java-11/io/README.md

 PrintStream and PrintWriter are the only I/O classes that you need to know that don’t have a complementary InputStream or Reader class, so option E is correct.

-### What modifiers must be used with the serialPersistentFields field in a class?
-(Choose all that apply.)
-* A. final
-* B. private
-* C. protected
-* D. public
-* E. transient
-* F. static

-The serialPersistentFields field is used to specify which fields should be used in serialization.
-It must be declared private static final, or it will be ignored.
-Therefore, options A, B, and F are correct.

 ### Fill in the blank: A class that implements _________________ may be in a try-with-resources statement.
 (Choose all that apply.)
 * A. AutoCloseable
 * B. Resource